Articles

 Using Git Hooks to improve your development workflow

 Recently, I was contributing for the first time to a new codebase.
 I extended and implemented some functionality that I needed.
 After thorough testing on my machine, where I checked that the functionality was properly working, I committed my contribution.
 Minutes after, our CI environment delivered a message: 4 Tests failed This happens so often, even on the codebases we are used to work with.
 We tend to focus on developing the new features, and forget that there is a test that is covering them.
+Or that there is a new test that needs to be done, to cover the new features.
+This very fact is not a tragedy, but the workflow, in this case, can surely be improved.
+We can use Git Hooks to ameliorate them.

 A Gentle Introduction to Investing for Software Engineers (III) —Determining a company value and…